Hamzazaheer721/Typescript-ft.-Maximilian-Schwarzm-ller/4_OOP/x_interfaces/readme.md

 ==> While using interfaces with classes, we want class to have whatever is implemented into interfaces.
 ==> We could use Readonly property in interfaces. which suggests that the following property in interface could be given value once

+==> We could also extend intefaces like as follows:
+                  interface interfaceName extends IntefaceName